Polish joke: History

-Some early 20th-century "Polish jokes" may have been told originally before World War II in disputed border regions such as Silesia, suggesting that Polish jokes did not originate in Nazi Germany but rather much earlier as an outgrowth of regional jokes rooted in historical discrimination of Poles in German-ruled areas, at least from the 18th-century Partitions of Poland, and actively pursued from the end of the 19th century by the government-backed German Eastern Marches Society, resulting in social class differences.
+Some early 20th-century Polish jokes may have been told originally before World War II in disputed border regions such as Silesia, suggesting that Polish jokes did not originate in Nazi Germany but rather much earlier as an outgrowth of regional jokes rooted in historical discrimination of Poles in German-ruled areas, at least from the 18th-century Partitions of Poland, and actively pursued from the end of the 19th century by the government-backed German Eastern Marches Society, resulting in social class differences.
 Nonetheless, these jokes were later fuelled by ethnic slurs disseminated by German warlords and National Socialist propaganda that attempted to justify Nazi crimes against ethnic Poles by representing Poles as dirty and relegating them as inferior on the basis of their not being German.

-Polish Americans became the subject of derogatory jokes at the time when Polish immigrants moved to America in considerable numbers fleeing mass persecution at home perpetrated under Prussian and Russian rule.
+Polish Americans became the subject of derogatory jokes at the time when Polish immigrants moved to the United States in considerable numbers fleeing mass persecution at home perpetrated under Prussian and Russian rule.
 They took the only jobs available to them, usually requiring physical labor.
 The same job-related stereotypes persisted even as Polish Americans joined the middle class in the mid 20th century.
 During the Cold War era, despite the sympathy in the US for Poland being subjected to communism, negative stereotypes about Polish Americans endured, mainly because of Hollywood/TV media involvement.

-Some Polish jokes were brought to America by German displaced persons fleeing war-torn Europe in the late 1940s.
+Some Polish jokes were brought to the United States by German displaced persons fleeing war-torn Europe in the late 1940s.
 During the political transformations of the Soviet controlled Eastern bloc in the 1980s, the much earlier German anti-Polish sentiment—dating at least to the policies of Otto von Bismarck and the persecution of Poles under the German Empire—was revived in East Germany against Solidarność (Solidarity).
 Polish jokes became common, reminding some of the spread of such jokes under the Nazis.

 According to Christie Davies, American versions of Polish jokes are an unrelated "purely American phenomenon" and do not express the "historical Old World hatreds".
 Researchers of the Polish American Journal argue instead that Nazi and Soviet propaganda shaped the perception of Poles.